The Difference Between Fog And Mist, And How Each One Occurs

 Some weather events are directly influenced or caused by a region's topography.
 Upslope fog (also called hill fog) is one such case, as the name already suggests.

 Air containing a fair amount of moisture gets blown against the sides of a raised terrain (e.g. a hill or mountain slope).
-It starts to rise against the incline and cools down at it increases in altitude.
-As it cools down, condensation takes place and fog forms against the slopes.
+It starts to rise against the incline and cools down as it increases in altitude.
+As it cools down, condensation takes place, and fog forms against the slopes.

 5) Valley Fog